schollz/_core/docs/content/questions/boards.md

 weight = 41
 +++

-The schematics are open-source - please feel free to use the schematics to alter the device to your own whims.
-If you are producing boards based on my schematic, please try to support me financially so I can continue to generate devices.
+The schematics are open-source - you are welcome to utilize them to customize the device according to your preferences.
+If you intend to produce boards based on my schematics, I kindly ask for your financial support to help sustain the development of future devices.

 <center>
 <a href="/pdf/Schematic_zeptocore-v28_2024-03-24.pdf"><img src="/img/Schematic_zeptocore-v28_2024-03-24.png" style="width:100%"></a>